Bagehu/Ensicaen_Beamer/README.md

 different options  that you have  at your disposal.
 Customization is completely done  in the .sty files  and these should stay  in the same directory as the .tex.

+## Side note
+I do  NOT own the ENSICAEN's  logo, and it is  obviously excluded from the license terms.